abhi3700/my_coding_toolkit/sublime_all.md

 * [x] Conda
 * [x] [CppFastOlympicCoding](https://packagecontrol.io/packages/CppFastOlympicCoding) -
 	compile in a unique way (in the sidebar on right side using unique test cases).
 Demo on the package link.
 Use <kbd>ctrl + alt + b</kbd> to debug, compile, test.
+	> NOTE: It will work only if the g++ installation is done.
 * [x] DoxyDoc: C++ description about any method, class, template.
 [Usages](https://packagecontrol.io/packages/DoxyDoc) in animation form.
 * [x] EasyWorkspace - [link](https://packagecontrol.io/packages/EasyWorkspace)
   ```